-The Sydney diocese of the Anglican Church of Australia is one of the few places where women still cannot be ordained as Priests.
-Where once MOW Australia had active local chapters around Australia, members now meet informally.
-However in Sydney we remain active and promote the liberation of women by organising public forums and promoting debate of the issue at Sydney Synod.
+The Sydney diocese of the Anglican Church of Australia is one of the few places in the worldwide Anglican communion where women still cannot be ordained – or recognised – as Priests or Bishops.
+Where once MOW Australia had active local chapters around the country, members now meet informally.
+In Sydney, however, we remain active, organising public forums, keeping members abreast of matters affecting women’s ministry and leadership in the wider Anglican church, and encouraging debate on the issue at Sydney Synod.

 List of Sydney MOW Committee Members: